• Booted Eagle (Hieraaetus pennatus) Sep. 2)

 • Alpine Swift (Tachymarptis melba) Mar. -Sep.

 The Serra do Caldeirão supports a wealthy community of woodland passerines and birds of prey, comprising about 150 species that include raptors such as the Short-toed Eagle, the Goshawk, the Sparrowhawk, and the Eagle Owl; in winter and during the migratory interludes, species like the Griffon Vulture also show up in the area.
 Notable passerines occurring here during breeding season include a variety of warblers – like the Moustached Grass-Warbler, the Subalpine Warbler and the Western Orphean Warbler – as well as Wryneck, Black-eared Wheatear, Iberian Chiffchaff, Red-rumped Swallow, Woodchat Shrike and Bee-eater.
 Dartford Warbler, Rock Bunting, and Blue Rock-thrush (scarcer) can be found year-round.
-The Golden Oriole is also much more common in the countryside than along Algarve’s coast; that’s because this flashy bird prefers to dwell in rural areas, mixed forests and wooded river valleys.
+The Golden Oriole is also much more common in the countryside than along Algarve’s coast – this flashy bird prefers to dwell in rural areas, mixed forests and wooded river valleys.
 Wintering species include Dunnock, Ring Ouzel and Bullfinch.